* ECB’s Draghi unlikely to deliver new policy message

 * Graphic: World FX rates in 2017 tmsnrt.rs/2egbfVh

-Despite recent losses, it is still up more than 11 percent so far this year, making it the best performing currency in the G10 currency space.
+It is still up more than 11 percent so far this year, making it the best performing currency in the G10 currency universe.